conorcamplisson/rosalind_workbook/README.md

 # Rosalind Workbook

-A series of Jupyter notebook templates for the bioinformatics problems on rosalind.info
+Jupyter notebook templates by topic for the bioinformatics problems on [rosalind.info](http://rosalind.info/problems/topics/) and a corresponding conda environment.

 ### Getting Started